 Once you apply these filters, Facebook presents you with tons of percentages based on demographics, page likes, location and activity.

-Right now, you just have a bunch of numbers in your possession.
-Now all that’s left to do is analyze your insights so you can make the necessary adjustments to your content marketing campaigns!
+Now all that’s left to do is analyze your insights so you can make the necessary adjustments to your content marketing campaigns.